Holster Options for Handgun Hunters

 Chest Rigs

 The chest rig is an excellent method of carry for the handgunner.
 Big guns, little guns, scoped or iron sighted, they all work in a good chest rig.
 The design evenly distributes the weight of the gun, making for comfortable carry all day long.
-A quick look at the lineup of Safariland or Bianchi chest rig options doesn’t produce results for wheelguns, so these are the chest rigs I’d suggest.
+Safariland or Bianchi don’t offer chest rig options for wheelguns, so these are the chest rigs I’d suggest.

 chest rig